oracle-livelabs/oic/opa-for-fusionApps/get-started-opa/create-structured-process-app/create-structured-process-app.md

 ## Task 5: Create a web form

-Use forms for human interaction.
+- Use forms for human interaction to:
--	Define what users see when they run your process application.
+    - Define what users see when they initiate your process application
--	Use forms from human tasks or start events.
+    - Define what approvers see when they receive requests that need their attention or action
--	Choose to create a simple form with the quick editor or create an advanced form with the web form editor.
-If needed, choose the quick editor and later switch to the web form editor.
+- Process Automation allows you to create a simple form with the quick editor or create an advanced form with the web form editor.
+If needed, you can choose the quick editor and later switch to the web form editor

 1. Click *Add* at the top of the page.